TSS Stefan Batory: Polish Ocean Lines

 Stefan Batory remained in regular service until 1988.
 During that time, trans-Atlantic travel changed to use passenger airplanes and saw the end of the era of trans-Atlantic liners.
 By 1988, Stefan Batory was one of the only trans-Atlantic passenger liners sailing regularly scheduled voyages between Europe and North America.
+The ship was used briefly for ocean cruises until 1990, when it was sold to the Swedish government.

+Final Years

-The ship was used briefly for ocean cruises until 1990, when it was sold to the Swedish government, renamed as Stefan and used to house asylum seekers in Gothenburg from 1990 to 1992.
-Unused from 1992, Stefan was finally scrapped at Aliağa, Turkey, commencing in May 2000.
+The vessel was renamed Stefan and used to house asylum seekers in Gothenburg from 1990 to 1992.
+Unused after 1992, Stefan was scrapped at Aliağa, Turkey beginning in May 2000.